rishi9808/DevTask-Pro/README.md

   **For Employee Users:<br />**

-1.Employees can log in to their accounts.<br />
+1. Employees can log in to their accounts.<br />
-2.Upon logging in, they can view their assigned tasks, including details such as the task name, required skills, and time constraints.<br />
+2. Upon logging in, they can view their assigned tasks, including details such as the task name, required skills, and time constraints.<br />
-3.Employees can mark tasks as complete when the work is done.<br />
+3. Employees can mark tasks as complete when the work is done.<br />
-4.They have the ability to update the task status, which may automatically trigger task reassignment based on availability.<br />
+4. They have the ability to update the task status, which may automatically trigger task reassignment based on availability.<br />

 username: vis@123 <br />
 password: 123 <br />